E-commerce

 Create and structure content with AI

-AI excels at turning a list of keywords into an editorial plan, generating variants of H1 headings and title tags, or suggesting FAQ structures aligned with customer objections.
+AI excels at turning a list of keywords into an editorial plan, generating variants of H1 titles and title tags, or proposing FAQ structures aligned with customer objections.
 Use it to speed up repetitive tasks: meta descriptions, rewrites to avoid duplicates, publication checklists.
-If you write yourself, it can serve as a stylistic proofreader or help you shift from an “expert” tone to an “educational” tone.
+If you write yourself, it can serve as a style reviewer or help you switch from an “expert” tone to an “educational” tone.

 • Article outlines: provide the intent (informational, transactional), the audience, and the promise; ask for H2/H3s with anchors.